zaiisao/Documentation/en/Video/custom_video_windows.md

 ---
-title: Custom Video Source
+title: Custom Video Source and Sink
 description:
 platform: Windows
-updatedAt: Wed Sep 25 2019 09:19:12 GMT+0800 (CST)
+updatedAt: Wed Sep 25 2019 09:19:53 GMT+0800 (CST)
 ---
-# Custom Video Source
+# Custom Video Source and Sink
 ## Introduction

 By default, the Agora SDK uses default audio and video modules for capturing and rendering in real-time communications.